NFL Running Back, New York Giants

-Jonathan Stewart is an NFL running back for the Carolina Panthers.
-As a highly sought after top prospect and one of the highest rated offensive players in the country he was selected by the Panthers in the first round (13th overall) of the 2008 NFL Draft.
+Jonathan Stewart is an NFL running back for the New York Giants.
+As a highly sought after top prospect and one of the highest rated offensive players in the country, he was selected by the Panthers in the first round (13th overall) of the NFL Draft.
 That season Stewart helped lead his team to a 12-4 record, making it to the divisional playoffs.

 Still the starter for the Carolina Panthers, Stewart has been making headlines for his unstoppable play.
-In 2014 he was considered one of the NFL’s more elusive rushers, finishing the season having forced 56 missed tackles combined as a rusher and receiver.
+He was considered one of the NFL’s more elusive rushers, finishing the season having forced 56 missed tackles combined as a rusher and receiver.
 During week 4 of the 2015-16 season, when the Panthers defeated the Tampa Bay Buccaneers, Stewart reached 5,000 career rushing yards.

 Stewart maintains his position as a household name in the sports world and beyond.
 Now a legend at his alma mater The University of Oregon, analyst consider his one of the fastest and strongest players in the school’s history.

 With a passion for giving back to the community, Stewart holds football camps in his hometown of Lacey, Washington every year, and also leads workshops in Charlotte, NC.
 He is strong in his Christian faith and is active in his church community as well.
 Off the field, Stewart’s other love is music.
 He connects with his fans on his website by sharing the music he produces.